gmartinsribeiro/controller-detector/README.md

 ```

 ## Usage
-Apart from this section, a complete example can be found on /example.
+Apart from this section, a complete example can be downloaded from this repo.

 You need to create a InputDeviceConnector object and implement ControllerListener interface.
 For InputDeviceConnector you also need to: